How is the race fee determined?

-Results will be posted in Rotary Park shortly after the close of the race at 2:30; they will also be posted on the web site.
+Results will be posted in Rotary Park shortly after the close of the race at 2:30 on our web site and Facebook page.

 How can I familiarize myself with the course?

-Evening training runs for legs 2, 3 and 4 are held during the four weeks leading up to the race.
-Click here for dates and times for the Thursday night trail runs.
+Evening training runs for legs 2, 3 and 4 may be organized by Athletics Yukon on Thursday nights during the four weeks leading up to the race.
+Click here to confirm dates and times for the runs.

 What type of sport drink is available on the course?

 Gatorade.
-It's available at the Miles Canyon Bridge, Chadburn Lake picnic area, Schwatka Lake and the final Chadburn Lake Road crossing.
+It's available at the first water station opposite the float plane dock, Miles Canyon Bridge, Chadburn Lake picnic area, Schwatka Lake and the final Chadburn Lake Road crossing.